Infant and Preschool Center

 Enrollment is open to anyone in the community.
 There is no preference given to university employees or students.

-Upon enrollment, the center must have an updated enrollment form, signed consent forms, signed tuition contracts, and signed DCFS forms by the end of the first week.
+Upon enrollment, the center must have an updated enrollment form, signed consent forms, signed tuition contracts, and signed DCFS forms prior to the first day of school.
 A physical examination record must be on file for each child within one month of enrollment.
 Children will be required to receive an updated physical exam every two years.

 Any child who, after attempts have been made to meet the child's individual needs, demonstrates an inability to benefit from the type of care offered by the facility, or whose presence is detrimental to the group, shall be discharged from the facility.
 The child’s teacher, center director, and the faculty director will make this decision after careful study of the child's situation.
 Parents will be given two weeks to find an alternate care facility.